 This will allow the roast to reabsorb its juices and stay warm for serving.
 Pork chops, pork roasts, pork loins, and pork tenderloin should be cooked to an internal temperature of 145 degrees Fahrenheit (63 degrees Celsius) and rested for three minutes, as recommended by the United States Department of Agriculture.

 While smoking a roast, it’s more necessary to cook it to a certain internal temperature than for a certain period.
-Smoking times will differ from individual to individual and smoker to smoker due to a wide variety of factors, including but not limited to: climate, smoking style, and cut.
+Smoking times will differ from individual to individual and smoker to smoker due to various factors, including but not limited to climate, smoking style, and cut.
 I use a wireless thermometer to check on my smoked pork loins periodically.

 This recipe may use charcoal, gas, pellet, or electric smoker.
 Indirect heat from a gas or charcoal grill will also work.

 In the absence of a permanent water reservoir, a disposable aluminum foil pan filled with water can be placed beneath the roast to keep it moist during smoking.
 Water pans in a smoker is essential for maintaining an even temperature and tender meat.

 Do you have everything you need to smoke the tastiest, juiciest pork loin ever?
 Then you need not go any farther than this recipe for my smoked pork loin, which can be prepared with my signature rub or amped up by infusing flavor into the pork.
 For your next gathering, serve this smoked pork loin.